xdevguild/awesome-multiversx-dev-resources/readme.md

 - [NextJS dApp template](https://github.com/Elrond-Giants/erd-next-starter) by [Elrond Giants](https://elrondgiants.com) - A dApp template made using JS SDK & nextjs
 - [LKMEX airdrop](https://github.com/xdevguild/esdt-and-lkmek-airdrop-scripts) - Python script that performs an airdrop of LKMEX to NFT holders
 - [Buildo Begins](https://github.com/xdevguild/buildo-begins) - CLI tool that uses JS SDK.
 Its primary purpose is to simplify interaction with the Elrond blockchain and smart contracts - sending tokens, issuing, also API interactions - custom filtering and exports (still WIP, but functional)
-- [elrond-sft](https://www.npmjs.com/package/elrond-sft) by [Elrond Giants](https://elrondgiants.com) - A CLI tool you can use to execute SFT related operations like issue token, set roles, mint, add quantity, burn, airdrops
+- [elrond-sft](https://www.npmjs.com/package/elrond-sft) by [Elrond Giants](https://elrondgiants.com) - A CLI tool you can use to execute SFT-related operations like issue token, set roles, mint, add quantity, burn, airdrops
 - [erdjs-auth](https://github.com/Elrond-Giants/erdjs-auth) by [Elrond Giants](https://elrondgiants.com) - This library aims to make it easy to authenticate and sign transactions.
 It offers a common interface for all auth providers.
 - [erd-react-hooks](https://github.com/Elrond-Giants/erd-react-hooks) by [Elrond Giants](https://elrondgiants.com) - This is a library of React hooks built for the MultiversX ecosystem.
 It aims to make it easy to authenticate, sign and send transactions, and query smart contracts.
-- [elven.js](https://github.com/juliancwirko/elven.js) - The script for interactions with the protocol and smart contracts in the browser, no bundlers nor frameworks are required, just browser and script tag.
+- [elven.js](https://www.elvenjs.com) - The script for interactions with the protocol and smart contracts in the browser.
+No bundlers nor frameworks are required, just browser and script tag.
 Can be loaded from CDN
 - [useElven](https://www.useelven.com) - React hooks for MultiversX blockchain.
 A set of tools for React-based apps using JS SDK.
 Integrates well with Next.js and Vite + React projects.
 - [MultiversX Unity Tools](https://github.com/chainofindustry/MultiversXUnityTools) - A work-in-progress set of tools to interact with MultiversX Blockchain directly from a Unity app.
 - [AssemblyScript framework for MultiversX VM](https://github.com/gfusee/elrond-wasm-as) - AssemblyScript smart contract library designed for Elrond's VM.